hpiwowar/citation11k/analysis/stats_knit_.md

     scale_x_continuous(name="\nyears since data publication", limits=c(0,9)) +
     scale_y_continuous(name="Proportion of all datasets published in given year\n") +
     facet_wrap(~paperPublishedYear) +
+    cbgColourPalette +
     theme_bw(base_size=16)

 end.rcode-->
+*Figure 9: Each panel includes a cohort of data reuse papers published in a given year.
+Line plots proportion of datasets submitted in previous years that were reused by reuse papers in the panel year.*

 ## Discussion